Individual Taxpayer Identification Number

 You may qualify for the Minnesota Child and Dependent Care Credit or the K-12 Education Credit if you have a qualified child (or dependent) living with you.
 You may qualify also for the Renter’s Property Tax Refund.

 You do not qualify for the federal Earned Income Credit or the Minnesota Working Family Credit.
-You also do not qualify for the Homestead Credit Refund (for Homeowners) because you must have a valid Social Security Number to claim homestead classification, which is required for the homeowner’s refund.
+You also do not qualify for the Homestead Credit Refund (for Homeowners) because you must have a valid Social Security Number to claim homestead classification.
 (See Minnesota Statute 273.124, subdivision 13(c).